-The Management Company may at any time elect to launch new share classes within a sub-fund in accordance with the share class features as specified below.
-The Sales Prospectus will be updated accordingly and up-to-date information on launched share classes is available on the internet at www.dws.com.
+The Management Company may at any time elect to launch new share classes within a subfund in accordance with the share class features as specified below.
+The Sales Prospectus will be updated accordingly and up-to-date information on launched share classes is available on the internet at www.dws.com/fundinformation.

-All share classes of a sub-fund are invested collectively in line with the investment objectives of the respective sub-fund, but they may vary particularly in terms of their fee structures, their minimum investment amounts required for initial and subsequent subscriptions, their currencies, their distribution policies, the requirements to be fulfilled by investors or other special characteristics, such as hedging features, as specified in each case by the Management Company.
+All share classes of a sub-fund are invested collectively in line with the investment objectives of the respective sub-fund, but they may vary particularly in terms of their fee structures, their minimum initial or subsequent investment amounts, their currencies, their distribution policies, the requirements to be fulfilled by investors or other special characteristics, such as hedging features, as specified in each case by the Management Company.

-The net asset value per share is calculated separately for each issued share class of each sub-fund.
+The net asset value per share is calculated separately for each issued share class of each subfund.
 No separate portfolio is maintained by a sub-fund for its individual share classes.

-In the case of currency-hedged share classes, the sub-fund may become subject to obligations arising from currency hedging transactions entered into for one particular share class.
+In the case of currency-hedged share classes (either on share class level, marked with the "H" denominator or on portfolio level, marked with the "H (P)" denominator), the sub-fund may become subject to obligations arising from currency hedging transactions.
 The assets of the sub-fund are liable for such obligations.
 The different characteristics of the individual share classes available with respect to a sub-fund are described in detail in the respective special section.